Its-Ameekh/c-mesh-chat/README.md

 #C Mesh Chat

-this is simple(as in it can only do simple stuff)command  line chat application built in C(cuz why not reinvent the wheel while you're at it)
+this is a simple(as in it can only do simple stuff)command  line chat application built in C(cuz why not reinvent the wheel while you're at it)

 The plan is to create a peer to peer mesh network over a local network without a central server.